Democracy 'at Risk,' Probe Chairman Says, Opening Polarizing Public Hearing on Jan. 6

 The panel faced obstacles from its start.
 There was, for instance, no consensus on the formation of an independent body that could have investigated the Jan.
 6 assault the way the 9/11 Commission probed the 2001 terror attack.

-Instead, House Speaker Nancy Pelosi ushered the creation of the 1/6 panel through Congress over the objections of Senate Republican leader Mitch McConnell.
+Instead, House Speaker Nancy Pelosi, D-Calif., ushered the creation of the 1/6 panel through Congress over the objections of Senate Republican leader Mitch McConnell.
 She rejected Republican-appointed lawmakers who had voted on Jan.
-6 against certifying the election results, eventually naming seven Democrats and two Republicans -- both of whom have been derided by GOP supporters as Republicans "in name only.".
+6 against certifying the election results, eventually naming seven Democrats and two Republicans — both of whom have been derided by GOP supporters as Republicans "in name only."

 The 1/6 panel's findings aim to show that America's tradition of a peaceful transfer of presidential power came close to slipping away.